sea-comet/Graduation/README.md

 ```
 Drag the segmentation result in .nii.gz file in folder 'seg' into the software ITK-Snap, along with the orginal nii.gz file from any of the four modalities t1, t1ce, t2, flair, then the segmentation result on the brain can be visualized.

-The yaml file is required to perform inference on the validation and train set
+The yaml file is required to perform inference on testing dataset

 # Testing

-The script to perform testing is... `test.py` !!
+The script to perform testing is `test.py` !!
 You should change the path to the yaml file yourself!!

 ```bash
 !python -m src.test --config "/content/Graduation/runs/×××××.yaml" --devices 0 --mode val